Load Balancer Quickstart

 Use SSL Certificates

-Existing certificates, both Let’s Encrypt and custom, appear in the Certificate dropdown list when creating your load balancer and in the Forwarding Rules section of the Settings tab after creation.
-You can assign any existing certificates in the HTTPS and HTTP/2 forwarding rules.
+Existing certificates, both Let’s Encrypt and custom, appear in the Certificate drop-down when you add a forwarding rule from the Forwarding Rules section of the Settings tab.
+You can assign any existing certificate to HTTPS or HTTP/2 forwarding rules.

 To delete an existing certificate:

-2. In the Certificates section, open the More menu of the certificate you’d like to delete.
+2. In the Certificates section, open the (More) menu of the certificate you want to delete.

 3. Click Delete and confirm the deletion.

 You cannot delete certificates that are still in use.
-You can delete the forwarding rule or edit it so that it no longer uses the certificate, then return to the Certificates tab and delete it.
+Delete the forwarding rule that uses it, or edit the rule to use a different certificate, then return to the Certificates section and delete the certificate.

 Delete Load Balancers

-The Droplets associated with your load balancer stop receiving distributed traffic, but the Droplets themselves are not destroyed.
+The Droplets associated with the load balancer stop receiving distributed traffic, but the Droplets themselves are not destroyed.